Acer rubrum: Distribution and habitat

 Because it can grow on a variety of substrates, has a wide pH tolerance, and grows in both shade and sun, A. rubrum is a prolific seed producer and highly adaptable, often dominating disturbed sites.
 While many believe that it is replacing historically dominant tree species in the Eastern United States, such as sugar maples, beeches, oaks, hemlocks and pines, red maple will only dominate young forests prone to natural or human disturbance.
 In areas disturbed by humans where the species thrives, it can reduce diversity, but in a mature forest, it is not a dominant species; it only has a sparse presence and adds to the diversity and ecological structure of a forest.
-Extensive use of red maple in landscaping has also contributed to the surge in the species' numbers as volunteer seedlings proliferate.
+Extensive use of red maple in landscaping has contributed to the surge in the species' numbers as volunteer seedlings proliferate.
 Finally, disease epidemics have greatly reduced the population of elms and chestnuts in the forests of the US.
 While mainline forest trees continue to dominate mesic sites with rich soil, more marginal areas are increasingly being dominated by red maple.

 Ecology

 Red maple's maximum lifespan is 150 years, but most live less than 100 years.
 The tree's thin bark is easily damaged from ice and storms, animals, and when used in landscaping, being struck by flying debris from lawn mowers, allowing fungi to penetrate and cause heart rot.
 Its ability to thrive in a large number of habitats is largely due to its ability to produce roots to suit its site from a young age.
 In wet locations, red maple seedlings produce short taproots with long, well-developed lateral roots; while on dry sites, they develop long taproots with significantly shorter laterals.
 The roots are primarily horizontal, however, forming in the upper 25 cm of the ground.
 Mature trees have woody roots up to 25 m long.
 They are very tolerant of flooding, with one study showing that 60 days of flooding caused no leaf damage.
-At the same time, they are tolerant of drought due to their ability to stop growing under dry conditions by then producing a second-growth flush when conditions later improve, even if growth has stopped for 2 weeks.
+At the same time, they are tolerant of drought due to their ability to stop growing under dry conditions, and then producing a second-growth flush when conditions improve, even if growth has stopped for 2 weeks.